 • In the event the game cannot be played and neither team is at fault, the costs will be split between the two teams.

-UMPIRE PROFESSIONALISM
+OFFICIAL PROFESSIONALISM

 1. Briefly say hello to both coaches upon arrival and thank them for having you work their game that day.
 A little niceness at the start goes a long way.

-2. Do not move any equipment that may be in the way.
+2. Do not move any field equipment that may be in the way.
 Ask the host coach or team to move

 things.
-We are liable if we break something.
-Do not repair nets, ask host team to do that.
-Check them early so it does not delay start of game.
+Check nets early so repair does not delay start of game, repairs should be completed by site management (or home team).

-3. If any teams want to change their play day schedule/times, be sure to be a part of the conversation but remember we are there for them and need to help them make the schedule work.
+3. If any teams want to change their play day schedule/times on scheduled day, be sure to be a part of the conversation but remember we are there for them and need to help them make the schedule work.

 4. Work together as a crew.
 No one official/partner should be talking to a coach alone; that includes pregame, half time, time outs or after the game.
 Please remind the coaches during